GohuHQ/anyblok-pyramid-rest-api/doc/source/memento.rst

         class Schema:
             # follow the relationship One2Many and Many2Many
-            # - the many=True is required because it is *2Many
+            # - many=True is required because it is Many2Many or One2Many
             # - exclude is used to forbid the recurse loop
             addresses = Nested(AddressSchema, many=True, exclude=('customer', ))
             tags = Nested(TagSchema, many=True)